linda-94-andersson/Kunskapskontroll-5/README.md

 # CAT PAGE

-A site where you can look cats.
+A site where you can look at cats.

 ## Pre-requisites